project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/74-jill-clapperton-a-25-years-learning-journey-on-nutrient-density-healthy-soils-food-and-people.md

 ---
-title: 74 Jill Clapperton, a 25 years learning journey on nutrient density, healthy soils, food and people
+title: 74 Jill Clapperton A 25 Years Learning Journey On Nutrient Density Healthy Soils Food And People
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-02-25)